-- 1/4 Cup sifted powdered sugar
+- 1/4 Cup powdered sugar sifted

-- 2 TB Softened butter
+- 2 Tablespoon butter softened

-- Stir together 1/3 cup peanut butter, 2 T softened butter and 1/4 cup sifted powdered sugar in a bowl until smooth.
+- Stir together 1/3 cup peanut butter, 2 Tablespoon softened butter and 1/4 cup sifted powdered sugar in a bowl until smooth.
 Stick the entire bowl of filling in the freezer to harden.

 - Meanwhile, place mini paper cups in a mini muAccording to the package instructions, melt tin.
 Melt 12 oz of dark chocolate wafers or your favorite melting chocolate according to microwave instructions.
 With a spoon, drizzle about 1 tsp. of the melted chocolate into each paper cup.

 - Using the remaining melted chocolate, drizzle it generously over the filling and do another shake with the pan again to make it smooth.